embodied-computation-group/systole/source/auto_examples/plot_HeartBeatEvokedArpeggios.rst

 .. _sphx_glr_auto_examples_plot_HeartBeatEvokedArpeggios.py:

-Heart Beats Evoked Arpeggios
+Heartbeat Evoked Arpeggios
 ============================

-This tutorial illustrates how to use the ``Oximeter`` class to trigger stimuli at different cardiac cycles using the [Psychopy](https://www.psychopy.org/) toolbox.
+This tutorial illustrates how to use the ``Oximeter`` class to trigger stimuli at different phases of the cardiac cycle using the [Psychopy](https://www.psychopy.org/) toolbox.
 The PPG signal is recorded for 30 seconds and peaks are detected online.
-Four notes ('C', 'E', 'G', 'Bfl') are played in synch with peak detection with various delay: no delay,  1/4, 2/4 or 3/4 of the previous cardiac cycle length.
-While R-R intervals are prone to large changes in the long term, such changes are physiologically limited for heartbeat, thus limiting the variability of phase in which the note is played.
+Four notes ('C', 'E', 'G', 'Bfl') are played in synch with peak detection with various delays: no delay,  1/4, 2/4 or 3/4 of the previous cardiac cycle length.
+While R-R intervals are prone to large changes over longer timescales, such changes are physiologically limited from one heartbeat to the next, limiting variance in the onset synchrony between the tones and the cardiac cycle.
+On this basis, each presentation time is calibrated based on the previous RR-interval.
+This procedure can easily be adapted to create a standard interoception task, e.g. by either presenting tones at no delay (systole, s+) or at a fixed offset (diastole, s-).

 .. code-block:: default